 Regular washing is the best way to ensure the long lasting quality of your down garment.
 Once or twice a year should be enough for the average wearer, though if you’re LIVING in it you might consider a few times a season.
-Most of our products are machine washable but make sure to check the care label on the inner side seam to make sure. (*Wool products should not be machine washed due to shrinkage)
+Most of our products are machine washable but make sure to check the care label on the inner side seam to make sure. (*Wool products should not be machine washed due to shrinkage).
+Dry cleaning is not recommended for 60/40 fabric.

 - A front-loading washer is best.
 We recommend using any mild detergent, however, there are detergents on the market specifically designed for washing down clothing. (see: NIKWAX)